 Oftentimes, you won’t find a better companion for your outdoor adventures than your dog.

-Before you even start preparing, you need to know that not all dogs are capable of hiking or spending prolonged time in nature.
+Before you even start preparing, you need to know that not all dogs can hike or spend prolonged time in nature.
 Very young and ancient dogs probably lack the stamina to keep up with you on your trip.
 Additionally, dogs with short muzzles like boxers, pugs, and bulldogs often lack endurance and have issues with heat regulation.
 And don’t forget about training.
 Only well-trained dogs that follow commands should go on trips like yours.

 Have a practice run

 If you start with a shorter hike or camping trip, you will see how your dog behaves and how much it can take.
-Make sure to begin with some easy one-hour hikes on a flat surface, so your dog has time to build stamina and strength.
+First, make sure some easy one-hour hikes on a flat surface so your dog has time to build stamina and strength.

 Go easy on the paws

 Just like you always wear appropriate shoes and gear for your hike and outdoor adventures, your pup needs to do the same.
-While you can find a lot of info on human sporting gear, if you click here, your dog doesn’t need that much preparation.
+While you can find a lot of info on human sporting gear, your dog doesn’t need that much preparation if you click here.
 There are practical hiking booties that will protect their paws and offer some extra heat, and that’s about it.
 One of the best things you can do for your companion’s feet is choosing a soft, leaf-covered trail without sharp rocks, hot stones, and steep drops.

 Pack plenty of food and water